Sentence Entailment in Compositional Distributional Semantics: Conclusion and Future Directions

-KL-divergence and relative entropy give rise to an ordering on vectors and density matrices respectively.
-They represent the difference in the information contents of the underlying vectors and density matrices.
+KL-divergence and quantum relative entropy give rise to an ordering on vectors and density matrices, respectively, which represents the difference in the information contents of the underlying words as given by vectors and density matrices.
 Exploring this order and the notion of logic that may arise from it is work in progress.
-The work of Widdows (\citeyear{widdows}) and Preller (\citeyear{preller}) might be relevant to this task.
+The work of Widdows \cite{widdows} and Preller \cite{preller} might be relevant to this task.